Al-Mustarshid: Biography

 After the death of Mahmud II, a civil war broke out in the Seljuk western territories.
-Zengi was recalled to the east by certain rebel members, stimulated by the caliph and Dubais.
+Zengi was recalled to the east by certain rebel members, stimulated by the caliph and Dubays.
 Zengi was beaten and fled.
 The caliph pursued him to Mosul, and besieged him there but without success for three months.
 It was nonetheless a milestone in the revival of the military power of the caliphate.

 Zengi now resumed operations in Syria and, in 1134, laid siege to Damascus, but was induced, partly by the bravery of the enemy, partly at the instance of the caliph, to whom Zengi had made some concession in the public prayers, to relinquish the attempt.
 Recalled again by troubles in the east, he was unable to do much against the Crusaders till after al-Mustarshid's death.

 Not long after the siege of Damascus, al-Mustarshid launched a military campaign against Seljuk sultan Mas'ud, who had obtained the title in Baghdad in January 1133 by the caliph himself.
 The rival armies met near Hamadan.
 The caliph, deserted by his troops, was taken prisoner, and pardoned on the promising not to quit his palace.
 Left in the caliphal tent, however, in the sultan's absence, he was found murdered while reading the Quran, as is supposed, by an emissary of the Assassins, who had no love for the caliph.
 Modern historians have suspected that Mas'ud instigated the murder although the two most important historians of the period Ibn al-Athir and Ibn al-Jawzi did not speculate on this matter.

 Physically, al-Mustarshid was a red-haired man with blue eyes and freckles.
 He was succeeded by his son al-Rashid.

 Family

-Al-Mustarshid's only wife was the daughter of Seljuk Sultan Ahmad Sanjar.
+Al-Mustarshid's only wife was Amira Khatun, the daughter of Seljuk sultan Ahmad Sanjar.
 They married in 1124.
 One of his concubines was Khushf.
 She was from Iraq, and was the mother of his son, the future Caliph Al-Rashid Billah.
+He had another son who died of smallpox in 1131 aged twenty one.

 Succession

 He was succeeded by his son al-Rashid Billah in the year 1135.
 He ruled for just one year from 1135 up to his deposition on 17 August 1136.
 When the populace of Baghdad rose in revolt against him.
 His son was succeeded by his half-brother al-Muqtafi on 17 September 1136.

-Al-Muqtafi was the son of al-Mustazhir was a concubine named Ashin.
-She was from Syria, and was the mother of the future Caliph Al-Muqtafi.
+Al-Muqtafi was the son of al-Mustazhir from his concubine named Ashin.
+She was from Syria.